Making Mock Recalls a routine business practice – A step-by-step guide

 The team will be tasked with determining:

-Ideally, your team would utilize product recall management software that automatically facilitates the process from investigation, identification, notifications, recovery, to record keeping and reporting.
+Ideally, your team would utilize product recall management software that automatically facilitates the process from investigation, identification, notifications, and recovery to record-keeping and reporting.

 Once you’ve created your distribution list and sent your communications (be sure to include an expected time frame to respond), you’ll need to start tracking responses and the time it takes for parties to respond.
 It’s important to gauge: